uxrocket/uxrocket.select/README.md

 max-selection-warn   | Shows a user friendly alert when reached maximum selection.
-Default text is "You have reached allowed maximum selection". numeric              | on handheld devices, controls to numeric or classic keyboard view when search field focuses placeholder          | Adds a placeholder text on multiple selects on-ready             | Calls the function when plugin is ready. on-select            | Calls the function when option is selected. on-change            | Calls the function when list is closed. on-update            | Calls the function when plugin options are updated. on-destroy           | Calls the function when select is removed.
+Default text is "You have reached allowed maximum selection". numeric              | on handheld devices, controls to numeric or classic keyboard view when search field focuses placeholder          | Adds a placeholder text on multiple selects on-ready             | Calls a function when plugin is ready. on-open              | Calls a function when droplist opened on-close             | Calls a function when droplist closed. on-select            | Calls a function when option is selected. on-change            | Calls a function when original select's value changed. on-update            | Calls a function when plugin options are updated. on-destroy           | Calls a function when select is removed.

 Callbacks			 | &nbsp;
 -------------------- | -----
-onReady              | Calls the function when plugin is ready. onSelect             | Calls the function when option is selected. onChange             | Calls the function when list is closed. onUpdate             | Calls the function when plugin options are updated. onDestroy            | Calls the function when select is removed.
+onReady              | Calls a function when plugin is ready. onOpen               | Calls a function when droplist opened onClose              | Calls a function when droplist closed. onSelect             | Calls a function when option is selected. onChange             | Calls a function when original select's value changed. onUpdate             | Calls a function when plugin options are updated. onDestroy            | Calls a function when select is removed.

 ## Event Hooks